red-data-tools/red_amber/doc/DataFrame.md

     Negative index from the tail like Ruby's Array is also acceptable.

     ```ruby
-    # returns 5 obs. at start and 5 obs. from end
+    # returns 5 records at start and 5 records from end
     penguins.slice(0...5, -5..-1)

     # =>